os-climate/sostrades-dev-tools/docs/source/installation.md

 If conditions are unmet, the `PrepareVenv` script may fail.

-2. If needed, configure model repositories:
+2. If needed configure model repositories:
 Edit `model_repositories.json` and `platform_repositories.json` to specify repositories.
 Example:

 ```json